microsoft/vscode-essentials/docs/en/03-customization.md

 ### Keyboard Shortcuts

 To be efficient while coding, nothing beats knowing how to use keyboard shortcuts.
-VS Code offers hundreds, and you can modify existing ones or create new ones.
+VS Code offers hundreds, and you can change existing ones or create new ones.
 To do this, open the command palette and search for the option `Preferences: Open Keyboard Shortcuts`.
-You will then see the long list of already configured keyboard shortcuts, but also all the editor's and installed extensions' commands for which you can create a shortcut.
+You will then see the extensive list of already configured keyboard shortcuts, but also all the editor's and installed extensions' commands for which you can create a shortcut.

-Similarly to user settings, keyboard shortcuts are stored in a `keybindings.json` file that can be directly modified.
-If you are comfortable with JSON, it is even possible to add conditions so that the shortcut is only active in certain contexts, or configure macros consisting of a series of commands.
+Similarly to user settings, keyboard shortcuts are stored in a `keybindings.json` file that can be directly changed.
+If you are comfortable with JSON, it is even possible to add conditions so that the shortcut is only active in certain contexts or configure macros consisting of a series of commands.
 For example, here the shortcut `Ctrl+N` creates a new TypeScript file and inserts a class template:

 ```json
 {